 As your children go through high school, choosing the right school is equally important as deciding on a perfect home.
 High school is when students are given the tools to figure out the paths they want to pursue as adults.
 There are more subjects and extra-curricular activities that students can choose from.
 Taking on their interests and passions help to shape the critical decisions they need to make as they plan their future.

-We are making this task easier for you by comparing two above average high schools: Mansfield Summit High School and Mansfield Timberview High School.
+We are making this task easier for you by comparing two above average high schools: The Phoenix Academy and Mansfield Timberview High School.
 We compiled relevant data for you to be able to make an informed decision.
 Both schools are under the jurisdiction of the MANSFIELD ISD.

-Mansfield Summit High School’s regular student population is 1,999 with a student-teacher ratio of 15.2 students/teacher ratio.
+The Phoenix Academy’s regular student population is 83 with a student-teacher ratio of 4.2 students/teacher ratio.
 The student population at Mansfield Timberview High School is 1,890 students and a student-teacher ratio of 15.4 students/teacher ratio.

-Mansfield Summit High School earned a State accountability rating of B (80-89) based on three domains: student achievement, school progress and closing the gaps.
+The Phoenix Academy earned a State accountability rating of B (80-89) based on one domain: student achievement.
 Scores are scaled from 0 to 100 to align with letter grades.
-The school scored 80 in student achievement, 81 in school progress and 77 in closing performance gaps.
-It scored 80 overall in post-secondary readiness, a broad term that refers to student preparedness to undertake multiple pathways after graduation, or specifically, their preparedness for college education.
+The school scored 81 in student achievement, school progress is not applicable and closing performance gaps not applicable.
+It scored 81 overall in post-secondary readiness, a broad term that refers to student preparedness to undertake multiple pathways after graduation, or specifically, their preparedness for college education.